awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 If you need to replace a placement group or no longer need one, you can delete it\.
 You can delete a placement group using one of the following methods\.

 **Requirement**
 Before you can delete a placement group, it must contain no instances\.
-You can [terminate](terminating-instances.md#terminating-instances-console) all instances that you launched into the placement group, [move](#move-instance-to-placement-group) them to another placement group, or [remove](#remove-instance-from-placement-group) them from the placement group\.
+You can [terminate](terminating-instances.md#terminating-instances-console) all instances that you launched in the placement group, [move](#move-instance-to-placement-group)instances to another placement group, or [remove](#remove-instance-from-placement-group) instances from the placement group\.

 ------
 #### [ Console ]